 Eighth Grade – Language Arts

 Review A Penny Saved: Student Worksheet with the students, using A Penny Saved: Answer Sheet.
 Discuss selected questions and provide clarification of concepts when necessary.
-Have students discuss and compare the things they wanted and listed with the things the characters in the comic wanted on pages 2–5 of the comic book (a diamond, a wedding, college, sneakers, travel, a house).
 Ask students to give examples of the possible consequences of not saving.
 (Answers should include having no protection for emergencies or unforeseen problems and having no reserve amount for special occasions).

 Review key vocabulary words.
 Have students write the terms on their worksheets or on a separate sheet of paper.